thunze/abitur/englisch/utopia_dystopia.md

 - **three parts:** Hailsham, Cottages, Ruth's life as a so-called *carer*
 	- *carer:* people who take care of donors at some kind of "hospitals"
 - follows the life from the perpective of the protagonsist **Ruth**
-- **Kathy** is t
+- **Kathy** is the best friend of **Ruth** although they sometimes have arguments because of silly th
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxNzI1OTA1LDEwMjUzODI0NDAsLTI2OD
+eyJoaXN0b3J5IjpbLTU2NzQ4MTI2MiwxMDI1MzgyNDQwLC0yNj
-E2Njc1OSw5NzUzNTM5ODYsLTE3NTg2NDA2NDIsMTQ3NTE5ODMz
+gxNjY3NTksOTc1MzUzOTg2LC0xNzU4NjQwNjQyLDE0NzUxOTgz
-MSwtMTIzNzI5NDI4MywtMTM3MDk5Mjg4MiwtNjg5NzczODMyXX
+MzEsLTEyMzcyOTQyODMsLTEzNzA5OTI4ODIsLTY4OTc3MzgzMl
-0=
+19
 -->